*A page from the Book of Kells, c. 800 AD

 - Over 60 magazines and newspapers subscriptions, including foreign language titles in print and digital

-- An extensive online subscription database collection with access from school and at home
+- An extensive ever evolving online subscription database collection with access from school and at home

 - Online library catalog - to help find books on the shelf - with access from school and at home

-- The Library of Congress Classification call number scheme is used at Founders Library - We are a college library to benefit our students as they move from our high school library to the college library.
+- The Library of Congress Classification call number scheme is uniquely used at Founders Library - We are a college library to benefit our students as they move from our high school library to the college library.
 They have a head-start on their research papers - even before they get to college!

-- All libraries are fully networked facilities with access to the school network, library catalog, subscription databases, e-books, e-periodicals, and the Internet
+- Networked facilities with access to the school network, library catalog, subscription databases, e-books, e-periodicals, and the Internet

 - Rooms for individual and group learning and innovation